speed-tb/bodo/README.md

-# bodo
+# Bodo brx
-Repository with raw and transcribed dataset of Nyishi collected using different methods.
+Repository with raw and transcribed dataset of Bodo language collected using different methods.
+The transcriptions are in both the native and the IPA scripts.